armanimichael/armanimichael-blog/src/posts/you-dont-need-jquery.md

 const example = document.querySelectorAll('.example');
 ```

-As you can see, expecially with `document.querySelector()` it's quite easy to retrive an element.
+As you can see, especially with `document.querySelector()` it's quite easy to retrive an element.
 You can also use this specific method to retrive elements according on any type of property, such as id, tag name, etc.

 Another thing JavaScript do well, is adding event listeners.
-Which means making an element react to certain elements.\
+Which means making an element react to certain elements.
 If you're interested, I wrote another [post talking about events in ReactJS](/reactjs-events/).

 Some examples: